 Following the approval of Prop G, the Grossmont Healthcare District issued invitations on each project to contracting firms to submit bids in response to each bid package.
 Bid packages are the contract documents that a public agency releases to potential bidders as an invitation to bid.

-All bid packages released by the District between 2006 and present are available for review upon request by contacting us.
+All bid packages released by the District from 2006 to now are available for review upon request by contacting us.